 Halloween has long been associated with images of witches, ghosts, black cats and vampires dating back to Celtic rituals thousands of years ago.
-Today, Halloween traditions have evolved into a celebration observed with kid-friendly activities, such as fall festivals, haunted houses, corn mazes, trick-or-treating, costumes and carving pumpkins into jack-o’-lanterns.
+Even though things may look a little different this year, today’s Halloween traditions have evolved into a celebration observed with kid-friendly activities, such as corn mazes, trick-or-treating, costumes and carving pumpkins into jack-o’-lanterns.

-- The trick-or-treating for candy tradition began in the United States over 100 years agoand has spread to Canada, Australia and Western Europe.
+10. The trick-or-treating for candy tradition began in the United States over 100 years ago and has spread to Canada, Australia and Western Europe.

-- In Ireland, rural neighborhoods light bonfires and children play snap apple, which is a game where apples hang from the trees or door frame and children try to take a bite from it.
+11. In Ireland, rural neighborhoods light bonfires and children play snap apple, which is a game where apples hang from the trees or door frame and children try to take a bite from it.

 A trip to the library or bookstore will give you a chance to do a little research with your children too.
 Allow them to explore their interest in specific traditions of Halloween.
 You might be surprised what they will want to discover.
 Don’t forget Halloween is for all ages, parents.
 Enjoy their imaginations!
 Wishing you a safe and memorable Halloween!